replicate/hype/README.md

 https://hype.replicate.dev

 It's really hard to keep up with open source machine learning.
 Almost every new Python repo on GitHub is an ML repo, so we made a website that displays all the latest Python repos in a HN-like list.
-We also added Replicate and HuggingFace models, and posts from r/LocalLLaMA and r/MachineLearning.
+We also added Replicate and HuggingFace models, and posts from r/{LocalLLaMA,MachineLearning,StableDiffusion}.

 The website is updated every hour.